 We've made major updates to the way Outlook for Windows connects to and updates shared calendars.
-These improvements are available for Outlook 365 customers with the latest Monthly Enterprise Channel, Current Channel, or Semi-Annual Enterprise Channel.
+These improvements are available to all Outlook 365 customers that are using the latest Monthly Enterprise Channel, Current Channel, or Semi-Annual Enterprise Channel.

 Long awaited improvements

 Instant sync and view of shared calendars